 Yankee Gumbo’s instrumentation consists of two trumpets, one trombone, one French horn, three saxophones (alto, tenor and baritone), piano, bass and drums.
 The inclusion of French horn adds an unexpected, elegant hue to group, bridging the brass and woodwinds and widening orchestration possibilities.
 Unlike MacDonald’s 17-piece jazz orchestra, he opted to exclude woodwind doubles, for practicality (finding substitute players, when necessitated) and simplicity’s sake.

-“Open Borders,” the ensemble’s first album, will be released in November, 2017.
+“Open Borders,” the ensemble’s first album, was released in November, 2017.
 The following musicians were selected to carry out MacDonald’s musical vision: Kris Allen (alto sax), Wayne Escoffery (tenor sax), Lauren Sevian (bari sax), Jeffrey Holmes (trumpet), Josh Evans (trumpet), Alex Gertner (French horn), Sara Jacovino (trombone), Henry Lugo (string bass), and Ben Bilello (drums).
 Vocalist Atla DeChamplain and percussionist Ricardo Monzon join the ensemble for one track respectively.
 In addition to providing all the arrangements, Earl MacDonald performs throughout on piano or Rhodes electric piano.

 The band’s origins date back to 2009, when MacDonald approached the Hartford Jazz Society, proposing the formation of an ensemble to assist in accomplishing their aims and purposes.
 It was hoped that an active performing ensemble would help cultivate an image of organizational vibrancy for the jazz society.
 The group was given the name, “the Hartford Jazz Society’s New Directions Ensemble.”
 Over five thousand listeners witnessed their debut performance in Hartford’s Bushnell Park, on August 2nd, 2010.
 Nightclub performances ensued, and the readers of the Hartford Advocate selected the New Directions Ensemble as Hartford’s Best Jazz Group in the 2011 Grand Band Slam readers’ poll.
 The HJS association was mutually beneficial for a three-year period, until setbacks occurred in the form of unsuccessful grant writing and a scandalous robbery from within their board of directors.
 Although no disaffiliation was discussed, MacDonald elected to work independently of the organization, writing his own grants and planning the group’s next initiatives.
 Future collaborations with the Hartford Jazz Society have not been discussed, but they would potentially be plausible and welcomed.